iotJumpway/Oculus-Examples/Rift/vrAIretail/README.md

 ![iotJumpWay Oculus Examples](_media/vrAIretail.png)

 vrAIretail takes you from a blank Unreal Engine 4 Oculus project to a functioning Artificially Intelligent VR store assistant.
-To include voice synthesis, natural language understanding and the Internet of Things.
+The project includes voice synthesis, voice recognition, natural language understanding and the Internet of Things.

 ## Software Requirements